MicrosoftDocs/win32/desktop-src/direct3dtools/inputlayoutstruct.md

 ---
-Description: Represents the input layout fields of a vertex buffer, one per field in the vertex buffer.
+description: Represents the input layout fields of a vertex buffer, one per field in the vertex buffer.
 MS-HAID: vspixengine.InputLayoutStruct
 MSHAttr:
 - PreferredSiteName:MSDN